FixTheCode/jupyter/README.md

     - docker run --name jupyter -e GRANT_SUDO=yes --user root -it --rm -p 8888:8888 -p 4040:4040 -v ~:/home/jovyan/workspace jupyter/datascience-notebook:latest
     - Use the URL output from the docker run command

-Important: In development mode you can add the following flags to docker run command to run with elevated permissions. -e GRANT_SUDO=yes --user root
+Important: In development mode you can add the following flags to docker run command to run with elevated permissions. _-e GRANT_SUDO=yes --user root_ this is needed in you need to install additional software and update the container image.

 Java is needed to support Apache Tika which we use in the text mining example.
 The docker image we are using did not have Java installed but the Azure Notebook service did.
 Here is the easiest way to install Java to the container.
 Take a look at the terminal where you run the container from.
 It should tell you where the container is running.
 E.g. http://204cb5712627:8888 We need the first four digits, 204c from this.
 Replace this with the value you have.